Avro Arrow Part 3

 But with today’s high technology, sonar’s and specialized equipment to map ocean floors, under 50 feet of ground, that, anything is possible nowadays to find something.
 This new equipment can see what no man has seen before or for at least for a very long time.
 They might even have a chance of finding something, anything of the fated Avro project

 At the time of this posting, this was the latest picture from the “OEX RECOVERY GROUP INC,” which is the primary group looking for the Avro Arrow, Sponsored by the likes of Canadian Aviation and Space Museum Ottawa and amongst other interested parties.
-The recovered flying replica of the Avro Arrow from the lake Ontario can be seen at the Canadian Aviation and Space Museum in Ottawa, Canada.
+The recovered flying replica of the Avro Arrow from Lake Ontario can be seen at the Canadian Aviation and Space Museum in Ottawa, Canada.

 https://ingeniumcanada.org/casm, The models are flying replicas and can be seen at the Canadian Aviation and Space Museum in Ottawa, Canada.